A topic from the subject of Standardization in Chemistry.

 • Equivalence point: The theoretical point at which the moles of reactants are equal, not always the same as the endpoint.

-• Titration: A technique used to determine the concentration of a solution by adding a known volume of standard solution to it and observing the change.
+• Titration: A volumetric technique used to determine the concentration of a solution by reacting it with a known volume of a standard solution.

 Standardization of Experimental Data